aklinker1/zero-factory/README.md

 ## Future Features?

-May or may not implement these
+May or may not implement these.

 - Generate multiple items:
   ```ts